Legal affairs of the Tate brothers: Arrests, investigations and asset seizures

 On 29 December 2022 the police arrested the brothers and two women.
 All four are suspected of human trafficking and forming an organised crime group, and one of them (unidentified, per Romanian law) is suspected of rape.
 DIICOT accuses the Tates of having recruited women through the "loverboy" method—which consists of misrepresenting one's intention to commit to a romantic relationship—and forcing them to create explicit content for websites like OnlyFans as part of an organised crime group the Tates are alleged to have formed in early 2021.
 DIICOT identified six potential victims.

 Social media rumours attributed Andrew's arrest to pizza boxes from the Romanian restaurant chain Jerry's Pizza shown in a video addressed to Greta Thunberg replying to a tweet she had made at his expense.
 These rumours were denied by Romanian authorities; a spokesman for DIICOT described the rumours as "funny" but untrue.

-In April 2023 the brothers filed criminal complaints in Romania against two of the witnesses in the case.
+In April 2023, the brothers filed criminal complaints in Romania against two witnesses in the case.
 The witnesses' lawyer characterised this as intimidation, and the lawyer noted that the witnesses had received death threats.

 As of 5 January 2023 two potential victims had joined the case as civil parties and filed statements against the suspects.
-On 7 January one of the Tates' lawyers said the defence team had still not obtained a copy of the evidence the prosecution presented to the judge.
-The lawyer also said that the Tates had not been given an accurate translation during their hearing for the 30-day extension.
+On 7 January 2023 one of the Tates' lawyers said the defence team had still not obtained a copy of the evidence the prosecution presented to the judge.
+The lawyer also stated that the court had not provided the Tates with an accurate translation during their 30-day extension hearing.
 He requested the opportunity to confront the accusers in court and said that some of the six alleged victims DIICOT identified had not filed a complaint against the Tates.
 Two women who have lived with the Tates have publicly defended them, and two of the six alleged victims DIICOT identified have denied that they were victimised.